IowaDave/pxt-constants/README.md

 <p>By changing one word, <code>const</code> to <code>let</code>, MakeCode turned <code>pi</code> into a variable.
 We know this because <code>let</code> is a JavaScript keyword for declaring variables.</p>

 <p>Now, it is certainly good practice to use meaningful names for both variables and constants.
-It is not a mistake to use <code>let</code> rather than <code>const</code> as a way to attach the name <code>pi</code> to the number 3.14159.
+MakeCode will not flag an error if you use <code>let</code> rather than <code>const</code> as a way to attach the name <code>pi</code> to the number 3.14159.
 However, it creates a risk for errors elsewhere in your code.</p>

 <p>The risk is that a variable&rsquo;s name can be reassigned to a different value.
-Somewhere later in your code, when you are tired or in a hurry, you might enter something like the instructions shown in Figures 4 and 5.</p>
+Somewhere later in your code, when you are tired, distracted or in a hurry, you might enter something like the instructions shown in Figures 4 and 5.</p>

 <h5><img alt="Figure 4" src="https://raw.githubusercontent.com/IowaDave/pxt-constants/gh-pages/images/Figure%204.png">
 <br>Figure 4</h5>